telerik/xaml-docs/getting-started/first-steps.md

 	> This step is optional and you will only need it if you use controls that are not defined in Telerik.Windows.Controls.dll.

-## Add a Teleik Control to the Project
+## Add a Telerik Control to the Project

 For this example we will use [RadGridView]({%slug gridview-overview2%}).